How to Live a Life of Vision (Nehemiah 1:1-4)

 It’s God’s design that you live a life of vision.
 This isn’t some self-help pop-psychology.
 It’s God’s design.
 When God planned you, before you were ever born, it was God’s intention that you would be you.
 You’re unique.
 You were designed to live a life of vision.

 Read with me Ephesians 2:10: “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so that we can do the good things he planned for us long ago.”
 You know what this verse teaches us?
 You are a product of God’s vision.
-You are God’s workmanship – his masterpiece.
+You are God's masterpiece.
 Long ago, before you were born, God envisioned you.
 He made you.
 You are a product of God’s vision, and God has a vision and a purpose for your life.

 In Jeremiah 1:5, God said to Jeremiah: “I knew you before I formed you in your mother’s womb.
 Before you were born I set you apart and appointed you as my spokesman to the world.”
 Before you were ever born, God knew you.
 God formed you to be exactly the way you are.
 You didn’t choose your parents, but God did.
 Out of all the ages of time, God determined the day that you would be born.
-He custom-designed your DNA.
+He designed your DNA.
 God has a purpose for your life.
 You were designed to live a life of vision.

 God has made you unique.
 There is nobody else like you.
 There never has been, and there never will be.
 It’s ironic that we spend so much time trying to be like other people.
 God doesn’t want you to be like anyone else.
-He’s made you an original.
+You're an original.
 There is nobody else with your set of strengths, nobody else with your personality.
 If you’re not you, who will be you?
 Who else is going to make the contribution that only you can make?
 Whenever someone says that you’re a character, you should thank them.
 You were designed to be a character.
 If you’re not a real character, you’re missing out.
 You’re not living out the purpose that God intended for your life.

 In fact, we have no right to live visionless lives.
 You have no right to go through life without asking, “Am I accomplishing the purpose for which God made me?”
 Missing out on God’s plans for your life must be one of the greatest tragedies this side of eternity.
 Vision fulfills the purpose for which God has made me.